Ion Croitoru: Early career (1984–1994)

-He started work as a bouncer in a Hamilton bar, and was recruited into wrestling after a wrestler who come there to drink saw him in the bar.
-Croitoru trained with Nick DeCarlo and Victor Rosettani Sr. before debuting in Stampede Wrestling in 1984.
-Bruce Hart gave Croitoru the ring name Orhan Turgedan, The Terrible Turk, a name Croitoru only wrestled under for a short time after leaving the promotion.
-He continued to wrestle in Canadian independent promotions, such as Grand Prix Wrestling in the Maritimes and Superstars of Wrestling in Windsor, Ontario.
+Croitoru began his career as a bouncer in a Hamilton bar, and was recruited into wrestling after being observed by a patron who happened to be a wrestler.
+He trained with Nick DeCarlo and Victor Rosettani Sr. before debuting in Stampede Wrestling in 1984.
+Bruce Hart gave Croitoru the ring name Orhan Turgedan, the Terrible Turk, a name he only wrestled under for a short time after leaving the promotion.
+Croitoru continued to wrestle in independent promotions across Canada, such as Grand Prix Wrestling in the Maritimes and Superstars of Wrestling in Windsor, Ontario.

-In 1985, Croitoru wrestled for the American Wrestling Association (AWA), where he received a push and was given a reign as AWA Southern Heavyweight champion.
+In 1985, Croitoru entered the U.S. wrestling scene and joined the American Wrestling Association (AWA), where he received a push and was given a reign as AWA Southern Heavyweight champion.
 He defeated Jerry Lawler to win the belt on August 16, but dropped it back to Lawler in a rematch on September 6.
-The following month, Croitoru joined the World Wrestling Federation (WWF) as Johnny K-9, where he competed until 1989.
-Croitoru claimed that he decided on this name while being arrested after a fight.
-He saw "K-9" written on a paddywagon and decided on the ring name.
+The following month, Croitoru joined the World Wrestling Federation (WWF, now WWE) as Johnny K-9, where he competed until 1989.
+Croitoru claimed that he decided on this name while being arrested after a fight; he saw "K-9" written on a paddywagon and decided on the ring name.

 Croitoru's signature moves were the Stomach Claw and the Flying Headbutt.
-Croitoru stood six feet tall and was billed as weighing about 300 pounds.
-Sporting a Fu Manchu moustache and with his head shaved completely bald, he was typecast as a villain, who excelled in generating heat (fan anger) by his exploits in the ring.
-Croitoru usually showed up in the ring wearing black tights and a collar around his neck, and proceeded to generate "heat" from the audiences before his matches started.
-One television commentator stated that his fighting style was "like an animal or a dog".
-The Canadian journalist Adrian Humphreys called him a "hugely entertaining and dirty fighter" whose antics made him natural as a "heel".
-Croitoru liked his "bad boy" image, once telling a reporter he was the "baddest of the bad", going on to say "You can print that.
-I want everyone to know".
+Standing six feet tall, shaved completely bald and sporting a Fu Manchu moustache, he was typecast as a heel, who excelled in generating heat (fan anger) by his exploits in the ring.
+Croitoru usually showed up in the ring wearing black tights and a collar around his neck, and proceeded to generate heat from the audiences before his matches started.
+One television commentator stated that Croitoru's fighting style was "like an animal or a dog."
+Canadian journalist Adrian Humphreys called him a "hugely entertaining and dirty fighter" whose antics made him natural as a heel.
+Croitoru liked his "bad boy" image, once telling a reporter he was the "baddest of the bad", going on to say, "You can print that.
+I want everyone to know."